Redman Power Chair

 If there should still be any questions left, don’t hesitate to contact us.

 The cost of a Redman Motorized Wheelchair could be as low as zero money out of pocket with qualifying insurance.
-The device retails at forty-four thousand, nine hundred and ninety five dollars and we always apply a cash prepay discount as well as sell demonstrator units.
-We will work with everyone on an individual basis.
-The first place to start is by going through the sales department to see what your specific case may be.
+The cost varies based on sizing and add-on options.
+We offer cash prepay discounts and we offer in-house 0% financing payment plans with a down payment.
+We occasionally have demonstrator units available for a reduced price.
+We work with everyone on an individual basis.
+The first place to start is by requesting a quote from our sales and insurance department to see what your specific case may be.
+We will happily contact your insurance(s) to determine your coverage amounts and work up a price quote based on your unique requirements!

 We have representatives who travel throughout the United States for sales and demonstrations of the Redman Motorized Wheelchair and will come directly to you for an in-home demonstration of the chair.